bashirzadehdanial/jestWorkshop/README.md

 ### Discussion

-At this point we will have a discussion to check everyone is following and understands the tests.
+1. At this point we will have a discussion to check everyone is following and understands the tests.

 ### Fixing the failed test

-1. Edit the code in `makeAppointment` to ensure that the method returns `false` as described in the specification.
+1. Edit the code in `makeAppointment` to ensure that the method returns `false` as described in the specification.  **Do not modify any existing function except for `makeAppointment`**.
 1. Rerun the tests and ensure that all tests pass.

-### Writing more tests.
+## Write some more tests.

 You should work in pairs to complete the following steps.
 If you finish this step and have time to spare, repeat the steps and write tests for other scenarios.

-1. Pick one of your five scenarios that should cause `makeAppointment` to return `true` and write a test to ensure that everything is needs to do has been done correctly.
+1. Pick one of your five scenarios that should cause `makeAppointment` to return `true` and write a test to ensure that everything it needs to do has been done correctly.
 1. Run the test and see it fail
 1. Write the code to implement your scenario
 1. Rerun the tests and ensure it passes **before** you continue